Being A Student In South Korea: 2016 vs 2017

 – What Has Changed?

 Over the last twenty years or so, South Korea has gone through a series of reforms in relation to its education system.
 Class sizes have been extended and school hours lengthened to meet the increasing demand for improved education.

 South Korean citizens spend one of the highest amounts on education, at approximately 8% per GDP, and many families spend as much as 10% of their income on private tuition.
-As a result competition for university places is tough.
-While these are positive signs, there is an increasing amount of dissatisfaction with the way in which students are admitted to university.
+As a result, competition for university places is tough.
+While these are positive signs, there is an increasing amount of dissatisfaction with the way in which students are admitted to the university.
 Many parents are unhappy with having to invest so much simply to get their children through the university entrance examination.

 Programs of Study

 South Korea has a range of study options available to students.
 Undergraduate courses typically last four years.
 When compared with countries such as the UK, US and Canada, Korea has lower tuition fees and general living costs.
-Furthermore, international students do not have to pay higher fees and there are numerous scholarship programs to assist from a financial perspective.
+Furthermore, international students do not have to pay higher fees, and there are numerous scholarship programs to assist from a financial perspective.

-Education in South Korea is certainly improving and with a low cost of living and broad range of courses to choose from, it is growing as a popular student destination to live, work and study.
+Education in South Korea is certainly improving and with a low cost of living and a broad range of courses to choose from, it is growing as a popular student destination to live, work and study.